The School of Earth, Energy & Environmental Sciences File Server, sesfs.stanford.edu

 Server specifications, including data protection features

-Sesfs.stanford.edu is a dual-node ExaStore clustered network file server from Exanet, Inc., based on IBM servers and Xyratec disk arrays.
+Sesfs.stanford.edu is a dual-node clustered network file server using the NexentaStor operating system on "commodity" servers and enterprise class disks.

-Each server node has two quad-core Xeon processors, four gigabit ethernet interfaces, and 16 gigabytes of error-correcting RAM.
-Each node has redundant 4 gigabit/second fiber channel links to the RAID-6 protected disk arrays.
-With this level of RAID protection, each set of six disks can tolerate the simultaneous failure of two disks without interruption in service or loss of data while the information on the failed disks is automatically rebuilt onto new disks.
+Each server node has a quad-core Xeon processor, multiple gigabit ethernet interfaces, and 24 gigabytes of error-correcting RAM.
+Each node has redundant 24 gigabit/second SAS channels to the RAID-6 protected disk arrays.
+With this level of RAID protection, each set of disks can tolerate the simultaneous failure of two disks without interruption in service or loss of data while the information on the failed disks is automatically rebuilt onto new disks.

-In addition to the service and data protection offered by the redundant hardware features and cluster file system, sesfs.stanford.edu has two features designed to maintain copies of all files in case of accidental disk erasure or corruption: "snapshots" and a tape backup system.
+In addition to the service and data protection offered by the redundant hardware features, the sesfs.stanford.edu cluster has two features designed to maintain copies of all files in case of accidental disk erasure or corruption: "snapshots" and a tape backup system.

 A "snapshot" is a read-only image of all files on the share "frozen" at a specific point in time.
 Any changes to files (including erasure) made after the snapshot is taken do not affect the version stored in the snapshot.
 Eventually, the snapshot is removed to recover disk space.
 Prior versions of files can be recovered from the snapshots.
 Snapshots are made automatically by the system at pre-set intervals.
 They can be accessed directly by the user to recover a file.